SteveMacenski/spatio_temporal_voxel_layer/README.md

 An example fully-described configuration is shown below.

-Note: We supply 2 PCL filters within STVL to use to massage the data to lower compute overhead.
+Note: We supply two PCL filters within STVL to massage the data to lower compute overhead.
 STVL has an approximate voxel filter to make the data more sparse if very dense.
 It also has a passthrough filter to limit processing data within the valid minimum to maximum height bounds.
 The voxel filter is recommended if it lowers CPU overhead, otherwise, passthrough filter.
 No filter is also available if you pre-process your data or are not interested in performance optimizations.

 ```
 rgbd_obstacle_layer: